haasr/pops-bot-motioneye/README.md

       - Sends a recent snapshot from the PopCam.

     - STREAM
-      - Sends URL to live stream (works on local connection only).
+      - Sends URL to live stream (over LAN by default but see comment in "main.py" on line 131).

     - UPLOADS
       - Sends URL to view all photos and videos captured.